JohanHorsmans/cds-language-exam-2021/assignment_6/README.md

 <!-- REPOSITORY STRUCTURE AND CONTENTS -->
 ## Repository structure and contents

-This repository contains the following folders:
+This repository contains the following folder:

 |Folder|Description|
 |:--------|:-----------|